neilg63/viewportScale/README.md

 The plugin does not support other common properties, as these can be derived from the above using relative units, e.g. padding and margin in em's are relative the font-size and layout properties in percent are relative to their parent elements.

-The plugin will recalculate when the browser window is resized or screen orientation is flipped.
+The plugin will recalculate these values when the browser window is resized or the screen orientation is flipped.

 <h3>Sample usage:<h3>